ray-x/navigator.lua/README.md

-  -- this kepmap gK will override "gD" mapping function declaration()  in default kepmap -- please check mapping.lua for all keymaps treesitter_analysis = true, -- treesitter variable context transparency = 50, -- 0 ~ 100 blur the main window, 100: fully transparent, 0: opaque,  set to nil or 100 to disable it
+  -- this kepmap gK will override "gD" mapping function declaration()  in default kepmap -- please check mapping.lua for all keymaps treesitter_analysis = true, -- treesitter variable context treesitter_analysis_max_num = 100, -- how many items to run treesitter analysis -- this value prevent slow in large projects, e.g. found 100000 reference in a project transparency = 50, -- 0 ~ 100 blur the main window, 100: fully transparent, 0: opaque,  set to nil or 100 to disable it

   lsp_signature_help = true, -- if you would like to hook ray-x/lsp_signature plugin in navigator